aomlomics/edna2obis/README.md

    ```

 2. **API timeout errors**
-   - Check internet connection
    - Reduce worms_n_proc or gbif_n_proc in `config.yaml`
-   - The pipeline has built-in retry logic

 3. **Missing data files**
    - Verify all file paths in config.yaml are correct